KomradeSpectre/AetheriumMod/Tutorials/Item Mod Creation.md

 -----------

-## Creating Item Base and Equipment Base classes
+## Creating the Item Base Class
 If you're not too experienced with formal programming you're probably wondering, what *is* abstraction?
 In the context of this tutorial, we'll be creating abstract "ItemBase" and "EquipmentBase" classes.
 Imagine them to be a skeleton that all our items and all our equipment share.
 One that we add the muscle and skin to in our individual items and equipment.
 Let's get started.

-1. In the solution explorer, right click on the CSProj file (the green rectangle with a C# in it) and `Add -> New Folder`, you'll be doing this twice.
-Name one `Items` and one `Equipment`.
+1. In the solution explorer, right click on the CSProj file (the green rectangle with a C# in it) and `Add -> New Folder`.
+Name it `Items`.

 2. Right click the `Items` folder, and `Add -> Class`.
 3. Name the class `ItemBase`.